Parallelising Glauber dynamics: Introduction

 \section{Introduction}

 A key problem in computer science and statistics is to sample from a probability distribution given its probability mass function up to a constant of proportionality.
-The problem has been studied both over discrete spaces (such as $S^n$ for a finite set $S$) and continuous spaces (such as $\R^n$); the goal is to give efficient algorithms for general classes of distributions, and in particular, to obtain optimal scaling in the dimension $n$.
+The problem has been studied both over discrete spaces (such as $\Om^n$ for a finite set $\Om$) and continuous spaces (such as $\R^n$); the goal is to give efficient algorithms for general classes of distributions, and in particular, to obtain optimal scaling in the dimension $n$.
 In this work we focus on minimizing the parallel running time, assuming a polynomial number of processors.
 In $\R^n$, it is natural to change multiple coordinates at a time using gradient-based algorithms such as Langevin dynamics and Hamiltonian Monte Carlo; many results have given algorithms that require a sublinear number of steps for log-concave distributions in various settings.

-However, on discrete product spaces $S^n$, the canonical algorithm, Glauber dynamics, involves resampling coordinates one at a time, and hence requires at least $n$ steps in general.
+However, on discrete product spaces $\Om^n$, the canonical algorithm, Glauber dynamics, involves resampling coordinates one at a time, and hence requires at least $n$ steps in general.
 A natural attempt to speed up Glauber dynamics with parallel computation is to resample $k$ coordinates at a time.
 We establish that under general conditions, this simple idea does indeed speed up Glauber dynamics by a factor of approximately $k$.

 To obtain a parallel algorithm, the task remains to give a fast parallel method of resampling $k$ coordinates.
-We show that this can be done in the case of an Ising model $\mu_{J,h}$ over $\Bn$, in the case when the interaction matrix $J$ is bounded away from 1 in operator norm, $\ve{J}<1-c$.
-The Ising model is a classical model from statistical physics which has probability mass function on $\Bn$ given by
+We show that this can be done in the case of the Ising model $\mu_{J,h}$ over $\Bn$ when the interaction matrix $J$ is bounded away from 1 in operator norm, $\ve{J}<1-c$, and in the case of the mixed $p$-spin model at high enough temperature, both of which are known to enjoy rapid mixing of standard Glauber dynamics.